 {25}

-of the blessings of Providence, that its clergy even contain in their midst pious men, I have neither any interest in contesting, nor desire to do so; but to say that the state of this church, the great mass of which lies, on the author&#8217;s confession, in the darkness of nature, is superior to the apostolic state, is what, I am sure, even the &#8220;Class&#8221;| would be ashamed of.
-And do you know, reader, what is the foundation for saying this?
+of the blessings of Providence, that its clergy even contain in their midst pious men, I have neither any interest in contesting, nor desire to do so; but to say that the state of this church, the great mass of which lies, on the author's confession, in the darkness of nature, is superior to the apostolic state, is what, I am sure, even the "Class"¦ would be ashamed of And do you know, reader, what is the foundation for saying this?
 On this, that there is more faith, hope, and love: and that the spring flowers of apostles, prophets, gifts, and knowledge have given place to love, faith, and hope, which now exist and which have, in fact, existed since we have had the apparent misfortune, but real blessing, of losing these ephemeral gifts of infancy.

-&#8220;If people wish to prove a fall of the Church,&#8221; says the &#8220;Examination,&#8221;| &#8220;let them point out the cessation of faith, love, and hope; but let them beware of adducing in proof a fact such as that of the cessation of gifts.&#8221;
+"If people wish to prove a fall of the Church," says the "Examination,"¦ "let them point out the cessation of faith, love, and hope; but let them beware of adducing in proof a fact such as that of the cessation of gifts."

 The author is mistaken in thinking that it is in the loss of gifts that I find the ruin of the Church.
 In some respects this loss may be a symptom, a mark of this ruin.
 The ruin is another thing.
 I shall beware of seeking to establish the cessation of faith, love, and hope.
-To say that these things-have ceased, would be to say that there is no longer a Christian in the world.
+To say that these things have ceased, would be to say that there is no longer a Christian in the world.
 Let him who is contented on that account to deny the ruin of the Church, be contented!
 But I will answer in a more explicit manner.

-As concerning love, we see in @Acts 2 and 4 what the Holy Ghost produced. &#8220;And they continued stedfastly in the apostles&#8217; doctrine, and fellowship, and in breaking of bread, and in prayers&#8230; And all that believed were together, and had all things common; and sold their possessions and goods, and parted them to all men, as every man had need.
-And they, continuing daily with one accord in the temple, and breaking bread from house to house, did eat their meat with gladness and singleness of heart, praising God, and having favour with all the people.&#8221; &#8220;And great grace was upon them all.
-Neither was there any among them that lacked: as many as were possessors of lands or houses, sold them,&#8221; etc.
+As concerning love, we see in @Acts 2 and 4 what the Holy Ghost produced.
+"And they continued stedfastly in the apostles¬ doctrine, and fellowship, and in breaking of bread, and in prayers ... .
+And all that believed were together, and had all things common; and sold their possessions and goods, and parted them to all men, as every man had need.
+And they, continuing daily with one accord in the temple, and breaking bread from house to house, did eat their meat with gladness and singleness of heart, praising God, and having favour with all the people."
+"And great grace was upon them all Neither was there any among them that lacked: as many as were possessors of lands or houses, sold them," etc.

 Here are the flowers (we were in the habit of calling them fruits) which, alas, were too quickly lost; and we should have

-| The company or corporate bodies of Pastors.
+¦ The company or corporate bodies of Pastors.

-| &#8220;Examination,&#8221; page 75.
+¦ "Examination," page 75

 {26}